 The Ring of Trees trail takes you all the way around Buxton, through various pretty woodlands – but have you walked it all?
 The woodlands are lovely in summer with various flora and fauna to see.
 A cheap day out offering a good walk if you don’t want to venture further into the Peak District.
 Go to Buxton Civic Associations website where you can find a map of the trail to follow and lots of local information.

 Winner of Day Spa of the Year in 2015, it’s easy to see why.
-This small spa beautifully kitted out has a sauna, steam rooms, hydro pool, foot spa and various treatments on offer with the therapists.
+Located inside the Devonshire Dome, this small spa beautifully kitted out has a sauna, steam rooms, hydro pool, foot spa and various treatments on offer with the therapists.
 The prices are superb and extremely reasonable for what is on offer too.
 The spa has a real sense of luxury inside and you can also book full day packages that include afternoon tea.

-Coal mining is not something commonly associated with Buxton but there are traces of a 300 year old industry if you know where to look and it’s fascinating once you get started too.
+Coal mining is not something commonly associated with Buxton but there are traces of a 300 year old cold industry if you know where to look and it’s fascinating once you get started too.
 Buxton Civic Association produce a handy walking guide that makes it easier to find and you’ll spot things in and amongst the landscape you might never have noticed before.
-This makes for a lovely walk with great views of the town too.
+This is one of many lovely walks in Buxton with great views of the town too.

 Frank Matcham designed this 902 seat theatre dating back to 1903, displaying both a spectacular exterior and interior.